 No, the student housing application process is free.

 Yes.
 You will be prompted to submit a $250.00 deposit after you’ve completed the housing agreement before or on move-in day.

 Yes.
-It is mandatory for students to live on campus during their first year at CAU.
+It is mandatory for students enrolled on the main campus to live on campus during their first year at CAU.
 There are exceptions for this, however.
 Contact a member of the admissions team for a list of exceptions and requirements.